Shares of Conocophillips Fall Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Conocophillips Fall Below Previous 52-Week Low

-Conocophillips (NYSE:COP) traded today at a new 52-week low of $30.16.
-Approximately 749,000 shares have changed hands today, as compared to an average 30-day volume of 9 million shares.
+Shares of Conocophillips (NYSE:COP) traded today at $24.39, breaking its 52-week low.
+Approximately 2.1 million shares have changed hands today, as compared to an average 30-day volume of 10.2 million shares.

 ConocoPhillips explores for, produces, transports, and markets crude oil, natural gas, natural gas liquids, liquefied natural gas, and bitumen on a worldwide basis.